Apartment fire in Shelby County leads to discovery of meth lab, documents say

-A man has been arrested after a fire led to the discovery of a meth lab in Shelby County, court records said.
+SHELBY CO., Tenn. - A man was arrested after a fire led to the discovery of a meth lab in Shelby County, court records said.

 An employee who works for the management company said they were completing the restoration of the apartment when they found chemicals used for creating meth.

-Note: EDITOR'S NOTE: A previous version of this story indicated the Miller Creek at Germantown apartments are in Germantown.
-The apartment complex is in Memphis on Winchester Road near Forest Hill.
-This story has been edited to reflect that information.